Benoît Paire: 2013: Maiden Masters semifinal and first top 10 win

-Paire started his 2013 season in promising fashion, reaching the semi-finals in his first tournament of the year in Chennai before making his 2nd ATP World Tour final at Montpellier.
+Paire started his 2013 season in promising fashion, reaching the semifinals in his first tournament of the year in Chennai before making his 2nd ATP World Tour final at Montpellier.
 Playing in front of his parents, he lost in straight sets to an in-form Richard Gasquet.
 "I really needed them to see how I have changed and I need to keep going.
 I feel I am on the right track if I stay calm and focused", he said.
-His performance in this tournament rose him to a career-high (at the time) ranking of 38 in the world.
+His performance in this tournament rose him to a career-high (at the time) ranking of No. 38 on 11 February 2013.

-After a first-round exit at the Miami Masters event, Paire reached his second final of the season at the Le Gossier Challenger event in Guadeloupe.
-This time he prevailed after a tough 3-set battle with Sergiy Stakhovsky, claiming his third challenger level win and reaching a new career-high ranking of 33 on 1 April 2013.
+After a first-round exit at the Miami Masters event, Paire reached his second final of the season at the 2013 Orange Open Guadeloupe in Le Gosier.
+This time he prevailed after a tough 3-set battle with Sergiy Stakhovsky, claiming his third Challenger level title, and reaching a new career-high ranking of No. 33 on 1 April 2013.

 At the Internazionali BNL d'Italia, Paire defeated World No. 7 Juan Martín del Potro 6–4, 7–6^{(7–3)} to record his first career singles win over a Top 10 player and reach the singles quarterfinals of an ATP World Tour Masters 1000 tournament for the first time in his career.
 Paire went on to reach the semifinals where he was beaten in two tight sets by Roger Federer.
 At the tournament in Stockholm in October, the 6th-seeded Paire beat the 2nd-seeded Milos Raonic of Canada in the quarterfinals to reach the semifinals, where he lost to Grigor Dimitrov in three sets.